 Retail design is a physical representation of a brand that shapes customer experiences.
-Lighting, color, materials, fixtures, layout, graphics, and digital signage all influence perceptions and express brand identity.
-This concept will be discussed in more detail below with reference to case studies featuring environmental design work by Shikatani Lacroix.
+Lighting, color, materials, fixtures, layout, commercial retail graphics, and digital signage all influence perceptions and express brand identity.
+This concept will be discussed in more detail below with reference to case studies featuring environmental design work by SLD.

 Case Studies: In the recent redesign of M&M Food Market stores, kitchen-like overhead lights give the space a warmer and friendlier tone to encourage more pleasant shopping experiences where customers can speak to helpful meal advisors and feel more at home.
 Lighting in the design of Cineplex VIP Cinemas is also influential, creating a more premium environment in the lounge and bar sections and making going to the movies feel like a special occasion.

 Color & Materials

 Color and materials can play large roles in expressing brand identity.
 Neutral colors, such as grey, white, brown, or black often create more classic, calm atmospheres while orange or bright green convey a more vibrant tone.
 Materials influence a space in a similar fashion.
 For example, adding in wood or brick materials can create a warmer feel while metals and glass often contribute to a contemporary personality.
 Other materials, such as marble counter tops and leather seating may make a store seem more premium while plastic seating appears more laid-back.
 Combining these elements in different ways can create an atmosphere that matches your brand identity.
 If your store or restaurant feels too overwhelming or intimidating, for instance, touches of a neutral color or natural materials will moderate those feelings.